| |

 Generally, when you leave a company, your pension just sits there waiting for you to do something with it.

-The pension, YOUR pension, is in your name and not the companies.
+Your pension is in your name, not the company’s.
 So when you leave the company, your pension stays the way you left it.

 It “generally” remains invested in the way you left it.
 It will go up and down according to how its invested and whats going on in the wider market.